Magerick/first-day-repo/referenceGuide.md

     });

 This is known as a `promise chain`, and it can continue for as long as you need it to.
 Later on we'll learn a nicer way of writing this code.

+#### Fetch Options

+To pass in options to fetch, pass them in as the second parameter to the `fetch` method:

+    fetch(url, {
+        method: 'POST', //GET is the default.
+    }).then(function(result) {
+        return result.json();
+    }).then(function(jsonValue) {
+        {{ handle the result here}}
+    });

+#### Common Fetch Options

+* method - the HTTP method to use.
+GET, POST, PUT, DELETE, PATCH, are some of them
+* cache - Indicates if cache should be used.
+Values include "default", "reload", "no-cache"
+* headers - this one is important, this will be an object to send headers along with the request.
+* redirect - indicates if 301 or 302 redirects should be automatically followed.
+Can be "follow", "error", or "manual"
+* body - the contents of the POST body, if you're sending a POST request

 ### Curl and URL Format